Egeria Dojo - Developer Day¶

 The diagram below illustrates the choices you have in developing with Egeria:

-Egeria offers Java clients for utilities and applications to call the Egeria APIs and receive event notifications.
+Egeria offers Python clients for utilities and applications to call the Egeria REST APIs and receive event notifications.
 It is also possible to directly call the REST APIs and access the events through the event bus APIs.
-Finally connectors can be plugged into the Egeria OMAG Server Platform to customize its capabilities.
-Connectors may also be used to access the content of digital resources along with its metadata from the open metadata and governance ecosystem
+Finally, connectors can be plugged into the Egeria OMAG Server Platform to customize its capabilities.
+Connectors may also be used to access the content of digital resources along with its metadata from the open metadata and governance ecosystem.

 -